Image by Cei Willis, graphic work by Sam Taylor

 Shred All Your Browsing Data

 Smartphones have a "Do Not Track" setting, which, once enabled, blocks first- and third-parties from collecting internet browsing data.
 The only catch is that access to certain websites might be blocked in turn, disrupting the browsing experience.
 A few weeks back, app maker MotoTap dropped Dolphin Zero, a stripped down version of its celebrated Dolphin browser, which shreds all data when users close the app.
-Default mobile browsers don't function like this right out of the gate, so it's worth getting hold of some software that will.
+Default mobile browsers don't function like this right out of the gate, so it's worth getting ahold of some software that will.

 Protect Your Contacts

 Contacts both on computers and smartphones should also be kept private.
-“Don't upload your contact books to eVite, WhatsApp, Snapchat and Facebook,” added Sell.
+“Don't upload your contact books to eVite, WhatsApp, Snapchat, and Facebook,” added Sell.
 “Respect your contacts and expect others to do the same.”

 Of course, giving fake names to important contacts in order to confuse digital peeping Toms is one option.
 Remembering actual numbers instead of saving them is another.
 But, if your terrible memory won't permit you to pursue either of these options, be sure to research apps that protect contact lists, such as Mobile Vault, to maintain a modicum of contact privacy.
 Another app that does the trick is My Secret Contacts by Synapsis Research, which saves contacts behind a password-protected wall, among other things.